Structure of Cotton Fiber

 Secondary Cell Wall

-• Beneath the primary cell wall, the secondary cell wall lies, which forms the bulk of the fiber.
+• Beneath the primary cell wall lies the secondary cell wall, which forms the bulk of the fiber.

-• Its fibrils are about 10 nm thick and of undefined length.
+• The fibrils are about 10 nm thick and of undefined length.

 • Near the primary cell wall, the fibrils of the secondary wall spiral at about 20° to 30° to the fiber axis.
 This spiral angle widens to about 20° to 45° for the fibrillar layers nearer the lumen.